Comparing Grades of Matcha: Culinary And Ceremonial Matcha Powder

 So, what type of matcha should you buy?
 And is ceremonial grade matcha worth the extra cost?
-Continue reading to find out!
+I compared three levels of matcha, so continue reading to find out!

 Psst!
 This blog post contains affiliate links in it which sends me a bit of extra money if you use them… at no extra cost to you!